 Stormwater runoff is the water from rain or melting snow that is not absorbed into the ground.
-Stormwater Management controls the quantity and quality of the runoff that is collected from homes and businesses, thereby reducing the risk of property flooding and protecting the health of streams.
+Stormwater Management controls the quantity and quality of the runoff that is collected from homes and businesses, reducing the risk of property flooding and protecting the health of streams.

-Runoff is absorb into soil, where it is filtered and replenishes aquifers or it gets safely transported through a system of catch basins, pipes, pump stations, ditches/streams, and discharged to the Burrard Inlet, Coquitlam, Pitt and Fraser Rivers.
+Runoff is absorbed into soil, where it is filtered and replenishes aquifers or it gets safely transported through a system of catch basins, pipes, pump stations, ditches/streams, and discharged to the Burrard Inlet, Coquitlam, Pitt and Fraser Rivers.

 Importance